James Sokolove

-James G. Sokolove (born October 4, 1944) is an American attorney known for advertising legal services on television.
-Though he was the largest legal advertiser in the United States in 2007, Sokolove's firm acts only as a lead generator and does not currently try cases.
+James G. Sokolove (born October 4, 1944) is an American personal injury attorney building one of the first nationally personal injury law forma in the U.S. and pioneering the use of television advertising to connect injured individuals with legal representation.
+Although he retired in 2013, Sokolove Law continues to try cases.

 The son of a personal injury lawyer, Sokolove was raised in Revere, Massachusetts.
 He received a B.A. from Case Western Reserve University in 1966 and a juris doctor from Suffolk University Law School in 1969.
-He also received a certificate in 1990 from Harvard Business School.
+He was admitted to the Massachusetts Bar in 1969, to the U.S. District Court for the District of Massachusetts and the U.S. Court of Appeals for the First Circuit in 1970, and to the New York Bar in 1991.He also received a certificate in 1990 from Harvard Business School.
 When Sokolove's father was diagnosed with Parkinson's disease, he took his father's place leading the family law firm.
-After several years, the law firm began to face mounting debts and split up.
-The failure led Sokolove to find a new way of gaining clients via television advertising.
+After several years, the law firm dissolved, and led Sokolove to develop a new model to promote legal services centered on television advertising.
 Sokolove's first ad, which featured a car crash filmed in slow motion, aired in 1982.

 His advertising tactics were initially criticized by prominent Boston lawyers but proved successful.
 Overwhelmed by an influx of clients, he began referring clients to affiliate law firms for a portion of the legal fees they earned.
 The strategy was profitable enough that he told the Boston Business Journal in 1999 that by franchising his law firm he would "do for law what Staples did for office products."
 In 2009, Sokolove Law was referred to as "The Law Firm That Operates As An Ad Agency" by AdAge.

-Sokolove's law office now consists of 80 employees and over 300 affiliate firms in the United States.
+As of 2010, Sokolove's law office consisted of 80 employees and had over 300 affiliate firms in the United States.
 By 2011, his associates had surpassed $1 billion in fees from their operations in every U.S. state.
-Sokolove's firm almost never litigates cases.
-It is almost entirely dependent upon referral fees.
+The firm operates primarily through a network of affiliate attorneys, a model that brought national reach.

 He is known for the controversial style of his advertisements, which he describes as following a specific formula that boils down to "Injured?
-Free money."
-Above the Law's Elie Mystal referred to him as an "unabashed ambulance chaser."
-Sokolove does not handle cases himself.
-He has not gone inside a courtroom since the late 1970s.
-He has only argued one case in front of a jury, in the early 1970s, and lost.
-Sokolove is a major supporter of the Democratic party, having donated over $250,000 in the past 10 years.
-During the 2008 presidential election he participated in door to door canvassing on behalf of Barack Obama.
+Free money".
+Sokolove's litigation practice in the 1970s, evolved from litigation to leadership, developing the firm in personal injury practices.
+Sokolove is a supporter of the Democratic party, having donated over $250,000 in the past 10 years.
+During the 2008 presidential election, he participated in door to door canvassing on behalf of Barack Obama.

 As of 2009, Sokolove's firm operated about 30 websites such as bulletin-boards to discuss injuries and forums for caregivers.